A modernisation of a 20 year old application for over 16000 hospitality businesses across the United Kingdom.

 The process

-Initial exploration helped me define a system that could be used across multiple devices, sizes and venue contexts.
+Some initial low-fi exploration helped me define a system that could be used across multiple devices, sizes and venue contexts.
 This system will enable multiple menus and can be applied across different venues who want to customise their set up with their preferences.
 Say one venue is a wine bar and wants a set up with 10 different menus of wine or a whisky bar with 100 different whiskeys in their menu the system would allow them to get what they need from the menu.

 The solution